YanayGoor/Roberto/README.md

 ## Roadmap
 *Note: The roadmap is user-feature oriented and the OS features will be built througout the process as needed.*

-### TODOs
-- [ ] Hardware drivers
-  - [ ] Use defines instead of union/structs for enc registers in driver.
-  - [ ] Remove addr arg from transmit packet in enc driver.
-  - [ ] Return all errors from enc driver and mask them outside.
-  - [ ] Rewrite spi write/read to be more high level to ensure read buffer is always cleaned up and support buffers.

-- [ ] Repeater logic (2 controllers)
-  - [ ] Add another controller to loop.
-  - [ ] Add internal packet buffer.
-  - [ ] Make enc driver non-blocking using DMA so the 2 controllers can work in parallel.

 ### MVPs
 - [ ] Hardware drivers
 - [ ] Repeater logic (2 controllers)